 Planting Individually

 If birds are a particular concern in your area, then I would net my onions until they are established.
-I don’t need to do this, and yes, I do lose one or two bulbs, but I just keep a few spares to replace any missing onions.
+I don't need to do this, and yes, I do lose one or two bulbs, but I just keep a few spares to replace any missing bulbs.

 Planting In Rows